-Enterprise-tier team owners can now turn static code analysis rules on and off, customise individual rules and choose to exclude specific packages and classes.
+Team owners can now turn static code analysis rules on and off, customize individual rules and choose to exclude specific packages and classes.
 With Gearset’s configurable static code analysis rules and customisable settings, it’s easier than ever to manage your code standards and ensure that you are consistently developing high quality code.

 Your Gearset team owner will be able to configure your static code analysis rules from the Static code analysis rule sets page within the app.

-Rules are displayed categorically by type, such as “Complexity” and “Performance” rules.
+Rules are organized by type, such as “Complexity” and “Performance”.
 A short description of the rule lets you understand what that specific rule will analyze for within your code, allowing you to fine tune the code analysis to match your development process.
 To enable or disable specific rules entirely, simply click on the toggle to turn the rule on and off.

 The team owner can also configure individual rule settings by clicking the cog icon next to each rule.
 For example, for complexity rule

 ExcessiveClassLength you can specify the maximum length of class that can be allowed.
 Here the maximum class length is set to 999 lines.

 You can also export rule sets and use them to run static code analysis locally.